sinfo

 -t, --states=<states>

 List nodes only having the given state(s).
 Multiple states may be comma separated and the comparison is case insensitive.
 If the states are separated by '&', then the nodes must be in all states.
-Possible values include (case insensitive): ALLOC, ALLOCATED, CLOUD, COMP, COMPLETING, DOWN, DRAIN (for node in DRAINING or DRAINED states), DRAINED, DRAINING, FAIL, FUTURE, FUTR, IDLE, MAINT, MIX, MIXED, NO_RESPOND, NPC, PERFCTRS, PLANNED, POWER_DOWN, POWERING_DOWN, POWERED_DOWN, POWERING_UP, REBOOT_ISSUED, REBOOT_REQUESTED, RESV, RESERVED, UNK, and UNKNOWN.
+Possible values include (case insensitive): ALLOC, ALLOCATED, BLOCKED, CLOUD, COMP, COMPLETING, DOWN, DRAIN (for node in DRAINING or DRAINED states), DRAINED, DRAINING, FAIL, FUTURE, FUTR, IDLE, MAINT, MIX, MIXED, NO_RESPOND, NPC, PERFCTRS, PLANNED, POWER_DOWN, POWERING_DOWN, POWERED_DOWN, POWERING_UP, REBOOT_ISSUED, REBOOT_REQUESTED, RESV, RESERVED, UNK, and UNKNOWN.
 By default nodes in the specified state are reported whether they are responding or not.
 The --dead and --responding options may be used to filter nodes by the corresponding flag.

 -s, --summarize